-Mckenzie Langefeld (Camp) is a percussionist in San Francisco where she plays with many ensembles in the bay area.
-She is on the sub list with the San Francisco Opera, and has played with groups including Berkeley Symphony, Symphony Silicon Valley, Oakland Symphony, Marin Symphony, Santa Cruz Symphony, Chanticleer, San Francisco Contemporary Music Players, Island City Opera, Adesso Ensemble, Brass Band Mission, San Jose Chamber Orchestra, Patriot Brass, and Opera Parallele.
+Mckenzie Langefeld (Camp) is a percussionist in San Francisco where she plays with many bay area ensembles.
+She is a percussion extra with the San Francisco Opera, and has played with groups including Berkeley Symphony, Symphony Silicon Valley, Oakland Symphony, Marin Symphony, Santa Cruz Symphony, Chanticleer, San Francisco Contemporary Music Players, Island City Opera, Adesso Ensemble, Brass Band Mission, San Jose Chamber Orchestra, Patriot Brass, and Opera Parallele.

 She is a member of Ninth Planet, a chamber group dedicated to the development of new music through collaboration with young/emerging composers.